srplab/srplab.github.io/_posts/2018-06-01-compiling_and_using_python_module_in_android_application.markdown

 export MAKE="make -j4 CROSS_COMPILE_TARGET=yes"
 ```

-* Change the setup.py of aiphttp
+* Change the setup.py of aiohttp

 Add the following code to function "build_extension" of class "ve_build_ext" of setup.py